lsst-it/cms-k8s/README.md

-Graylog + InfluxDB over Kubernetes
+Grafana + InfluxDB over Kubernetes
 ==================================

 This template has already been configured to work with the URL comcam-grafana.ls.lsst.org.